gilesbowkett/minimal-github-dashboard/README.md

 So I de-cluttered my GitHub.
 And anyone can use it too if they want.

 To see all repos for a given username, hit `http://minimal-github.gilesb.com/#{username}`.
-If the username doesn't exist, Minimal GitHub Dashboard will give you no error feedback at all.
-That doesn't bother me.
-If it bothers you, fork, add tests, and e-mail me at `gilesb@gmail.com`, or tweet at me (`@gilesgoatboy`).
+If the username doesn't exist, or GitHub isn't responding to API traffic, or anything else goes wrong, Minimal GitHub Dashboard will give you no error feedback at all.
+Not even a 404.
+It will ignore your request completely.
+That doesn't bother me, but if it bothers you, by all means, fork away, add tests, and e-mail me at `gilesb@gmail.com`, or tweet at me (`@gilesgoatboy`).
 You can't rely on the GitHub dashboard to alert me to your pull request, for reasons which I hope are obvious.

 TODO
 ----

-Move the assets off Amazon S3; write some server shit to process png and CSS requests.
+Move the assets off Amazon S3; write some server stuff to process png and CSS requests.

 Note on Patches/Pull Requests
 -----------------------------